allthingstalk/device-types/OfficeSense/Comfort v2/README.md

 ## Read Data
 Use this asset if you wish to request any parameter or sensor state from the device by sending the name of the asset(s) you wish to be populated.
-> Example: Sending a string `"sleep_duration"` command will make the device send the data to populate the `sleep_duration` asset on the next LoRaWAN transmission.
+> Example: Sending a string `"sample_interval"` command will make the device send the data to populate the `sample_interval` asset on the next LoRaWAN transmission.
 > **NOTE:** You can also send multiple asset names in a single message.
-Sending a string `"sleep_duration, hardware_version, firmware_version, validation_duration, heartbeat_interval"` will make the device send the data for all of those assets on the next LoRaWAN transmission.
+Sending a string `"sample_interval, hardware_version, firmware_version, comfort_minimum_interval, heartbeat_interval"` will make the device send the data for all of those assets on the next LoRaWAN transmission.

 # Example Payloads